mzuhairiy/Plato-Academy/README.md

 Written test from Plato Academy

 # Question 1
-The answer is in the file Test Scenario and Test Case.md
+The answer is in the Test Scenario and Test Case.md file.

 # Question 2